 - the contemplated date of the transfer;

 - the legal, economic and social implications of the transfer for the employees; and

 - any measures envisaged in relation to the terms and conditions of employment, including working conditions, remuneration and retraining.

-If there are no trade unions operating at either of the employers, a notification of these details should be made in writing to each individual employee of both employers.
+If there are no trade unions operating at either of the undertakings, a notification of these details should be made in writing to each individual employee of both employers.

 Trade union consultation is required if there are any measures envisaged in relation to changing the terms and conditions of employment.
-A works council should also be consulted about a contemplated transfer (prior to any binding decision being made in this respect), if such a council is established at either the transferor or transferee.
+If a works council is established at either the transferor or transferee company, it should also be consulted about a contemplated transfer (prior to any binding decision being made in this respect).

 Within two months of the transfer, transferred employees may terminate their employment with seven days' notice.
 For the employee, termination of employment in accordance with this procedure shall have the same consequences as those envisaged under labour law for termination of an employment relationship upon notice by the employer.

-A minimum wage per hour for persons rendering work or services to entrepreneurs under mandate or service agreements has been increased from 14.7 zlotys to 17 zlotys gross as of 1 January 2020.
-A minimum monthly wage for persons rendering work under employment contracts has also been increased from 2,250 zlotys to 2,600 zlotys gross.
-According to the government's announcements, the minimum remuneration is to increase rapidly in the next few years – to 3,000 zlotys gross in 2021 and to 4,000 zlotys gross in 2023.
+The minimum wage per hour for persons rendering work or services to entrepreneurs under mandate or service agreements has been increased from 17 to 18.30 złotys gross.
+The minimum monthly wage for persons rendering work under employment contracts has been increased from 2,600 to 2,800 zlotys gross.
+Both increases are effective as of 1 January 2021.

 1 Agnieszka Fedor is a partner at Sołtysiński Kawecki & Szlęzak.
 A wider team of Sołtysiński Kawecki & Szlęzak's associates have contributed to this chapter both in its initial redaction and the subsequent updates.
 The author wishes to thank all those contributors and specifically Aneta Brzózka.